Histology-World!

 4.

-Which leukocyte is the most abundant in a peripheral smear of blood?
+In a healthy adult, which leukocyte is the most abundant in a peripheral smear of blood?

 a.
 Lymphocytes